NeedMoreDesu/jenkins_ios_distribution/README.md

 This is configurations with a number of preset things for building iOS Enterprise apps & distribute them via QR code or internet link, with slackbot integration.

-In is meant to be run on macOS host.
+It is meant to be run on macOS host.

 0. Download&Install Jenkins, Xcode, qrencode.
 1. Run `install_script` from root folder. !WARNING! it will erase all your previous jenkins configurations, so if you want to save them, copy /Users/Shared/Jenkins somewhere.